-As discussed under Issues 7, 8, and 9, above, by reason of § 1.507-3(a)(9)(i), you would be treated as if you were M for purposes of Chapter 42, including § 4942.
-Accordingly, the Transfer to you would not be treated as a qualifying distribution of M. Rather, you would assume M's obligations with respect to its undistributed income within the meaning of § 4942(c), if any (after taking into account any excess qualifying distribution carryovers that M may have), and M would not be required to meet its qualifying distribution requirements under § 4942 for the taxable year of the Transfer prior to the Transfer.
-M must file a final Form 990-PF return for the short tax year of its termination.
-If M has undistributed income for such tax year, you will owe § 4942 tax if you fail, by the end of your tax year following the tax year in which you receive the Transfer, to make qualifying distributions of such amount that would be treated as out of corpus if you were a non-operating foundation.
-You should provide an attachment to your Form 990-PF showing how you have met this requirement.
+As discussed under Issues 7, 8, and 9, above, by reason of § 1.507-3(a)(9)(i), P would be treated as if it were you for purposes of Chapter 42, including § 4942.
+Accordingly, the Transfer to P would not be treated as a qualifying distribution of yours.
+Rather, P would assume your obligations with respect to your undistributed income within the meaning of § 4942(c), if any (after taking into account any excess qualifying distribution carryovers that you may have), and you would not be required to meet your qualifying distribution requirements under § 4942 for the taxable year of the Transfer prior to the Transfer.
+You must file a final Form 990-PF return for the short tax year of your termination.
+If you have undistributed income for such tax year, P will owe § 4942 tax if P fails, by the end of P's tax year following the tax year in which P receives the Transfer, to make qualifying distributions of such amount that would be treated as out of corpus if P were a non-operating foundation.
+P should provide an attachment to its Form 990-PF showing how it has met this requirement.

-If M has excess qualifying distributions that carry over to you, they will be forfeited if you are an operating foundation in the year of the Transfer.
+If you have excess qualifying distributions that carry over to P, they will be forfeited if P is an operating foundation in the year of the Transfer.
 Section 53.4942(a)-3(e)(4) (Example (3)) explains that excess qualifying distributions carried forward lapse in their entirety in any year that the private foundation is treated as an operating foundation.
-Accordingly, if M has any unused excess qualifying distributions that it could have carried forward to a taxable year after the Transfer, and if you are an operating foundation in that year, M's unused excess qualifying distributions will lapse and will not be available for your use in any taxable year after the year of the Transfer if you were to cease to be an operating foundation.
+Accordingly, if you have any unused excess qualifying distributions that you could have carried forward to a taxable year after the Transfer, and if P is an operating foundation in that year, your unused excess qualifying distributions will lapse and will not be available for P's use in any taxable year after the year of the Transfer if P were to cease to be an operating foundation.

-Whether the Transfer would constitute a investment jeopardizing M's exempt purposes, or would be subject to tax under § 4944(a)(1).
+Whether the Transfer would constitute a investment jeopardizing your exempt purposes, or would be subject to tax under 4944(a)(1).

 Section 4944 imposes a tax on any investment that jeopardizes an exempt organization's charitable purposes.
-Rev. Rul, 2002-28 holds that where a private foundation transfers all of its assets and liabilities to another private foundation, the transfer does not constitute an investment for purposes of § 4944 and, therefore, the transfer does not constitute an investment jeopardizing the transferor foundation's exempt purposes and is not subject to tax under § 4944(a)(1), Therefore, the Transfer would not constitute a jeopardizing investment or subject M to tax under § 4944(a)(1).
+Rev. Rul, 2002-28 holds that where a private foundation transfers all of its assets and liabilities to another private foundation, the transfer does not constitute an investment for purposes of § 4944 and, therefore, the transfer does not constitute an investment jeopardizing the transfer foundation's exempt purposes and is not subject to tax under § 4944(a)(1), Therefore, the Transfer would not constitute a jeopardizing investment or subject you to tax under § 4944(a)(1).